Derpyho0ves/Derpyho0ves.github.io/_posts/2020-01-19-Vulnserver-Stack-Based-Buffer-Overflow.md

 ### Finding Module

 Finding module means that we need to find a usable module that would allow us to execute our maliciosu code.
-The module can'that have memory potections enabled such as DEB, ASLR, SafeSEH etc. Now there are ways to bypass these but that is out-of-scope.
+The module can't have memory potections enabled such as DEB, ASLR, SafeSEH etc. Now there are ways to bypass these but that is out-of-scope.
 We can do this by using the mona module we installed during the setup.